CinnamonGrossCrunch/RemoteMixologyEvents/Remote Mixology Events FAQs.md

 #### **"How is the event's Cocktail/Mocktail chosen?"**
 >
 > I have a few seasonal options specifically tailored for these Mixology Events.
 These cocktails balance factors like ingredient quality, shelf life, ship-ability, and cost.
 If you and your team have something unique in mind, I would love to collaborate to see what might be a practical solution!
-The best way to determine which cocktail/mocktail is right for your tea, is to reach out to [@CinnamonGrossCrunch](https://github.slack.com/team/UJQSXHZL1)
+The best way to determine which cocktail/mocktail is right for your team, is to reach out to [@CinnamonGrossCrunch](https://github.slack.com/team/UJQSXHZL1)